mozilla-services/queuey/docs/api.rst

             'message.1.partition': '3'
         }

-    The second example lets the first message go to the default partition (1), while the second message is sent to partition 3.
+    The second example lets the first message go to a random partition, while the second message is sent specifically to partition 3.

     Example success response::